-The share data in the table above is based on shares outstanding as of March 31, 2014, counting as outstanding the shares of common stock underlying all outstanding preferred stock, including the 1,578,400 shares of Series C convertible preferred stock, 4,510,066 shares of Series B convertible preferred stock, 137,787 shares of Series A-1 convertible preferred stock and 66,116 shares of Series A-2 convertible preferred stock outstanding as of March 31, 2014, and excludes:
+The share data in the table above is based on shares outstanding as of December 31, 2013, counting as outstanding the shares of common stock underlying all outstanding preferred stock, including the 1,578,400 shares of Series C convertible preferred stock, 4,510,066 shares of Series B convertible preferred stock, 137,787 shares of Series A-1 convertible preferred stock and 66,116 shares of Series A-2 convertible preferred stock outstanding as of December 31, 2013, and excludes:

-- 1,387,291 shares of common stock issuable upon exercise of stock options outstanding as of March 31, 2014 at a weighted average exercise price of \$4.19 per share; - 35,003 shares of common stock available upon the exercise of outstanding warrants as of March 31, 2014 at an exercise price of \$10.71 per share; and - 867,759 shares of common stock available for future grant under our 2014 Incentive Compensation Plan, or the 2014 Plan, which will become effective on the date of this offering (including the shares of common stock reserved for issuance under our 2008 Equity Incentive Plan, which shares will be added to the shares reserved under the 2014 Plan upon its effectiveness), as of March 31, 2014.
+- · 831,158 shares of common stock issuable upon exercise of stock options outstanding as of December 31, 2013 at a weighted average exercise price of \$4.81 per share; - 25,002 shares of common stock available upon the exercise of outstanding warrants as of December 31, 2013 at an exercise price of \$15.00 per share; and - shares of common stock available for future grant under our 2014 Incentive Compensation Plan as of December 31, 2013.

-If the underwriters' over-allotment option is exercised in full, the shares held by existing stockholders will decrease to 47% of the total number of shares of common stock outstanding after this offering, and the number of shares held by new investors will increase to 10,541,667, or 53%, of the total number of shares of common stock outstanding after this offering.
+If the underwriters' over-allotment option is exercised in full, the shares held by existing stockholders will decrease to % of the total number of shares of common stock outstanding after this offering, and the number of shares held by new investors will increase to , or %, of the total number of shares of common stock outstanding after this offering.